zeemshomelab/resume/README.md

 # Use

-With Docker:
+## With Docker:

-1. Set a build arg for `RESUME` in the root level docker-compose.yml file to your resume and run `docker-compose up`.
+1. After creating a yaml file for you resume you can build and run it as a web service by running `docker-compose up --build-arg RESUME=<your_resume.yaml>`.
 2. Navigate to `localhost:8080` and view your resume.

+### On ECS Fargate:

+The `terraform` folder contains IaC for building an ECS cluster and running this project in the least expensive and smallest possible Fargate task.
+If you wish to use this, adjust what you need in the `main.tf` and `variables.tf` files to fit your needs.
+Some AWS resources (DynamoDB, ECR, etc.) are not required or are pre-existing and will need to be created beforehand.

-Without Docker:
+## Without Docker:

 1. Setup a Python virtual environment using the requirements.txt file.
 2. Copy `config.make.example` to `config.make` and update it with your settings.
 3. Run `make` to build HTML and PDF files that will go to the `build` directory.

-PDF generation:
+### PDF generation:

 A PDF is automatically generated along with HTML when running `make`.
 To just create a PDF file you can run: `make pdf`